jamesweeba/market/README.md

 ## Run the tests

-    npm run test
+    not ready yet

 # REST API

-The REST API to the users registration and login is described below.
+The REST API for KAYAYO APP.

 ## Register a user